Topological Formulae for the Zeroth Cohomology of Line Bundles on del Pezzo and Hirzebruch Surfaces: Introduction and summary of results

 It is usually hard to compute the cohomology of a holomorphic line bundle $L$ over a complex manifold $X$.
 In the situation when $L$ is ample and $X$ a smooth complex projective variety, Kodaira's vanishing theorem ensures that all cohomology groups $H^i(K_X\otimes L)$ with indices $i>0$ are automatically zero, where $K_X$ is the canonical line bundle of $X$.
 In this case, the dimension of the zeroth cohomology of $K_X\otimes L$ can be computed as a topological index.

-In this paper we study the case of non-singular complex projective surfaces and show that, in general, the region in the Picard lattice where the dimension of the zeroth cohomology is given by a topological index is much larger.
+In this paper we study certain classes of non-singular complex projective surfaces for which we show that the region in the Picard lattice where the dimension of the zeroth cohomology is given by a topological index can be extended to the entire effective cone.
 In particular, for surfaces such as del Pezzos and toric surfaces whose fans have convex support, the statement holds true thoughout the entire Picard lattice, leading to closed form expressions for the dimension of the zeroth cohomology and hence for all higher cohomologies.

-The validity of these results is derived from the existence of a transform that maps effective divisor classes to nef divisor classes while preserving the dimension of the zeroth cohomology. \begin{thm} Let $\mathcal{L}\rightarrow S$ be an effective line bundle on a non-singular projective algebraic surface~$S$, and $D$ an effective divisor such that $\cO(D)=\mcL$.
+The validity of these results is derived from the existence of a map taking effective divisor classes to nef divisor classes while preserving the dimension of the zeroth cohomology. \begin{thm} Let $\mathcal{L}\rightarrow S$ be an effective line bundle on a non-singular projective surface~$S$, and $D$ an effective divisor such that $\cO(D)=\mcL$.
 Let $\{D_i\}$ be the finite collection of irreducible negative divisors with $D \cdot D_i < 0$.
-Then the isoparametric transform of $D$, defined as
+Then the map $D\mapsto \tilde D$, where $\tilde D$ is defined by